XiangkeChen/xiangkechen.github.io/_posts/2020-02-06-A:B-Testing-Summary.md

 A data sample is a set of data collected and/or selected from a statistical population by a defined procedure.
 It's a small portion of the larger population.

-When AB testing, the sample is the number of visitors we display our new page variation too in order to collect data.
+In AB testing, the sample is the number of visitors we display our new page variation too in order to collect data.

 ## Mean

 The mean is the central tendency of a probability distribution.

 In AB testing, the mean is our page's conversion rate with the sample visitors.

 ## Variance

 The variance is a measure of variability across samples.
 It is officially the expectation of the squared deviation of a random variable from its mean.

 In AB testing, the variance affects the sample size we need in order to have a chance of deriving statistically significant results.

-**Regression to the Mean
+## Regression to the Mean

-**Regression to the mean is the phenomenon that if a variable is extreme on its first measurement, it will tend to be closer to the average on its second measurement.. check 1point3acres for more.
+Regression to the mean is the phenomenon that if a variable is extreme on its first measurement, it will tend to be closer to the average on its second measurement.

 In AB testing, this phenomenon ensures that as we continue increasing the sample size and the length of observation, the mean of our cumulative observations will get closer and closer to the true mean of the population.
-——————————

-## **Statistical Population**
+## Statistical Population

 In statistics, a population is a set of similar items or events which is of interest for some question or experiment.
 It's the group we want information about.

 When AB testing a webpage, the true population is every future individual who will visit that page

-## **Confidence Level & Interval**
+## Confidence Level & Interval

 The confidence interval is an observed range in which a given percentage of test outcomes fall.
 The confidence interval is determined by the confidence level we manually select at the beginning of our test and influences the sample size required.